vmsmith/CookBook/sauce_bechamel.md

 6. Remove from the heat.

-To cool this sauce for later use, cover it with wax paper or pour a film of milk over it to prevent a skin from forming.
+To cool this sauce for later use, cover it with wax paper or pour a film of milk over it to prevent a skin from forming

+#### Derived Sauces